RTEMS/rtems-docs/shell/shell.rst

 **DESCRIPTION:**

 This command is an alias or alternate name for the ``chdir``.
-See :ref:`cd <File-and-Directory-Commands-chdir-_002d-change-the-current-directory>`
-for more information.
+See `ls - list files in the directory`_ for more information.

 **EXIT STATUS:**